 As always comments are welcome!

 Ps.
-Special thanks to Alberto for coming up with the initial scripts.
+Special thanks to Alberto and Shaun for coming up with the initial scripts.
 I would not even think to look at this if it wasn’t for someone pointing out that there is a problem.